Porto, Portugal old town skyline on the Douro River with rabelo boats.

 The old town of Porto with the river Douro after sunset, lit up and colorful with golden light and bridge in the background

-If you’re looking for things to do in Porto at night, you’re in the right place.
+But Porto’s charm doesn’t set with the sun: if you’re looking for fun things to do in Porto at night, you’re in the right place.

 The Best of Porto at Night: 13 Top Things to Do